What’s a River Pig?

 It was treacherous work.
 Logs could snag on debris, rocks, or even each other, creating the aptly named logjam.
 Workers tasked with floating the rivers with the timber to ensure the wood moved smoothly had a difficult job divided into three roles.
 The Driver cleared stuck logs, the Sacking Crew followed behind most of the traffic to find logs left behind, and the Elite Jam rode at the front of the formation, trying to clear oncoming debris and steer around rocks.
 Each man carried a peavey, a spiked lever meant to manipulate the logs, and a 12-foot pole.
 The workers also wore cork boots outfitted with rows of spikes to prevent slipping off the wet logs (Source: Spokane Historical).

 River Pigs died on the job.
 But with high risk came high reward.
-River Pigs were paid handsomely, much more than other lumberjacks, and according to the River Pig Saloon’s website, at the end of a risky day's work would frequently relax with several glasses of whiskey.
+River Pigs were paid handsomely, much more than other lumberjacks, and according to the River Pig Saloon’s website, at the end of a risky day's work, they would frequently relax with several glasses of whiskey.

 Support Your Local Establishments!